 People’s mental wellness matter so there’s a need to take care of it.
 There are a lot of resources that help in positive thinking.
 Some books promote meaningful things that guide every individual to live their lives beyond the struggle of pain.
 In a randomized control trial, the chosen books must tackle discipline, self-evaluation, practices, recovery procedure, and long-term attainable mental health goals.

 It may seem like an impossible feat, but it can be done.
-Kids can become book lovers if you, their parents, know how to introduce it to them.
+According to Family Hype site, kids can become book lovers if you, their parents, know how to introduce it to them.
 Why is it important for children to love books?
 Well, for one, it will prepare them for school.
 Second, it will enhance their vocabulary.
 Lastly, the most important reason for me as to why I push books to my children is that books can make them imagine.
 In this day and age wherein digital technology is enveloping our kids, going back to basics is a must.

 Anyway, here are some tips on how to teach your kids to become book lovers: